 The vagina is a mucous membrane, which means that the skin and tissue of a healthy vagina are always moist.
-Many factors can affect how much fluid the vagina produces.
+Hormonal changes, arousal, and other factors can affect how much fluid the vagina produces.

 Typically, the inside of the vagina feels slightly wet.
 Hormonal swings, fertility status, and arousal can change the amount, consistency, and color of a person’s vaginal fluids.
 The vagina may feel very wet during arousal, while menopause can cause vaginal dryness.

 Vaginal fluids are essential for keeping the vagina healthy and for making sexual activity comfortable.
 However some people feel anxiety about their vaginal fluids.
 Knowing what the fluids are, their function, and what is normal can help ease a person’s worries.